ysu-hust/pymemcache/docs/getting_started.rst

 Getting started!
 ================
 A comprehensive, fast, pure-Python memcached client library.

+It also supports the memcached server, which uses COST-based replacment policy (e.g. Greedy-Dual).
+And one example of such memcached server is GD-Wheel.

+Li, Conglong, and Alan L. Cox.
+"GD-Wheel: a cost-aware replacement policy for key-value stores."
+Proceedings of the Tenth European Conference on Computer Systems.
+ACM, 2015.

 Basic Usage
 ------------
+The COST value should be specified explicitly, otherwise, it works as the original pymemcache client.

 .. code-block:: python